 When you think about additional large fish to the community tank, the first few choices that you can go for include this beautiful, bright, inquisitive, and active fish.

-These Roseline Torpedo Sharks go by few other names as well.
+These Roseline Torpedo Sharks go by a few other names as well.
 Some of them are Denison’s barb, Redline torpedo barb, the Indian Flasher barb, etc.

 They are quite aggressive towards each other around dawn and dusk, so don’t feed them around those times.

 When it comes to tank mates for these fish, go for fish that are not aggressive or easily intimidated.
-And also look closely for fish that aren’t picky, can grab their food quickly, and have similar water requirements.
+And also, look closely for fish that aren’t picky, can grab their food quickly, and have similar water requirements.

 Pearl Gourami